snooppr/shotstars/README.md

 - [X] Shotstars reports the real date of the repository *(fact: developers can declare/fake/change the date of their projects commits, but Shotstars will not fool them, the utility will display real numbers)*.
 - [X] Shotstars will show ~ the size of any public repository.
 - [X] Shotstars will also provide a short description of the repository.
+- [X] Shotstars will report the underlying PL of a repository as background in the HTML report.
 - [X] Shotstars offers a scan history with a selection of previously registered projects for quick checking.
 - [X] Shotstars generates CLI/HTML reports *(stats, time periods, duplicate user activity, urls and json)*.
 - [X] Shotstars creates graphs and histograms *(all star history by date, by month, by year, by hour, by days of the week, cumulative set of stars)*.